top of page

 Comfort feels safe.
 But safe isn't the same as happy.
 When a relationship runs on routine, joy and connection often fade.
 You might feel more like roommates than soulmates.

-And midlife changes, like perimenopause and menopause, can add stress to an already fragile relationship.
+Midlife changes, like perimenopause and menopause, can add stress to an already fragile relationship.
 That comfort zone can become a cage, keeping you from the authentic joy you deserve.

 Truth: Familiarity is just predictability.
 Real love should feel alive, not like a routine you're trapped in.